How manufacturers can ensure continued revenue growth in a digital first environment

 While data syndication ninjas do OK with their bare hands, the right tools in those hands are force multipliers.
 And guess what: tools exist to make this work much easier, making everyone with access to them a potential ninja.
 Tools to empower them through every step of the journey.

-For example, product data setup and collaboration around product marketing and “avatar creation” improve using Product Master Data Management (Product MDM).
-Last mile enrichment and product data delivery become easier with Product Data Syndication or PDS.
+For example, product data setup and collaboration around product marketing and “avatar creation” improve using Product Master Data Management.
+Last mile enrichment and product data delivery become easier with PDX Syndication.
 Data syndication ninjas choose their tools wisely.
 SKU volume, product category, supply chain complexity, point of sales spread, geographic reach and other factors play a role determining which tools are right for the job.